Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Sedimentation and Dispersion

 where $c_p = \int_0^{2\pi}d\phi'\int_0^\pi d\theta'\sin\theta'\psi_\mathrm{ss}^{-1}(\theta',\phi')\psi_\mathrm{in}(\theta',\phi')\psi_p(\theta',\phi')$.

 For example, ensemble averages $\langle n_z\rangle$ and $\langle n_z^2\rangle$ are calculated using the solution Eq.~\eqref{solutionPsi}.
-The long-time behavior can generally be obtained from the steady state distribution function as
+The long-time behavior can generally be obtained from the steady-state distribution function \eqref{ss} as

-It shows that the particle develops a preferred orientation along the direction of gravity when center offset exists.
-The steady-state ensemble average $\langle\bm{n}\bm{n}\rangle_\mathrm{ss}$ is obtained by applying definition \eqref{EnsembAverage} to the orientation distribution \eqref{ss}, i.e.,
+It shows that the particle develops a preferred orientation along the direction of gravity when gravitational torque exists.
+Similarly, the steady-state ensemble average $\langle\bm{n}\bm{n}\rangle_\mathrm{ss}$ is obtained by

-The transient behavior before the system reaches the steady state can also be calculated numerically via eigenfunction expansion of the Green's function \eqref{Green_n}, or analytically via perturbation expansion for the moments $\langle(\hat{\bm{g}} \cdot \bm{n})^2\rangle$ with respect to $\alpha$ (see Eq.~\eqref{n}).
+The transient behavior before the system reaches the steady-state can also be calculated numerically via eigenfunction expansion of the Green's function \eqref{Green_n}, or analytically via perturbation expansion for the moment $\langle(\hat{\bm{g}} \cdot \bm{n})^2\rangle$ with respect to $\alpha$ (see Eq.~\eqref{n}).

-For small $\alpha$, the latter method yields the following expression for $\langle n_z(\tilde{t})\rangle$ for a particle which is distributed isotropically at $\tilde t =0$
+For small $\alpha$, the latter method yields the following expression for $\langle n_z(\tilde{t})\rangle$ for a particle which is distributed isotropically at $\tilde t =0$:

 Eq.~\eqref{n_z_t} approaches the asymptotic value given by Eq.~\eqref{lepe} as $\tilde{t} \to \infty$.